> > >

 What is the Minnesota Medicaid asset limit?

 In Minnesota in 2026, an individual applying for Medicaid long-term care must have countable assets of $3,000 or less.
-A married couple can keep up to $148,620 under the Community Spouse Resource Allowance, plus the home, one vehicle, and personal belongings.
+The non-applicant community spouse can keep up to $162,660 under the federal Community Spouse Resource Allowance, plus the home, one vehicle, and personal belongings.

 How much does memory care cost in Minnesota?

-Memory care in Minnesota costs approximately $6,450 per month in 2026.
-Memory care typically runs 25–30% more than standard assisted living due to specialized dementia care, higher staff ratios, and secured environments.
+Memory care in Minnesota costs approximately $8,200 per month, estimated as a 25% premium over the state's assisted living median of $6,573 per month (CareScout 2025).
+Memory care typically runs 20–30% more than standard assisted living due to specialized dementia care, higher staff ratios, and secured environments.

 Does Minnesota Medicaid have a 5-year look-back period?

-Yes.
-Minnesota Medicaid reviews all asset transfers made within 5 years of your application.
-Gifts or property transfers during this period trigger a penalty period.
-The Minnesota penalty divisor for 2026 is approximately $285 per day.
+Minnesota Medicaid reviews all asset transfers made within 60 months (5 years) of your application date.
+Gifts, property transfers below market value, or large unexplained withdrawals during this period trigger a penalty period.
+The 2026 penalty divisor is approximately $13,870 per month (~$456 per day).

 Does Medicare pay for nursing home care in Minnesota?